Draakoor/h2m-gscscripts/ReadMe.md

 * Thanks to Matt.T for the vanity trickshot script
 * Thanks to Valacdi for the replace killstreak script
 * Thanks to FerretOps for the welcome script
+* Thanks to Xevra for his repo and scripts